What is Rotary Tiller in Agriculture

 What is the Working Principle of a Rotary Tiller?

 The working parts of a rotary tiller are the blades, which vary in width and shape based on your needs.
 Several blades are evenly attached to a blade shaft.
 When in use, the tractor’s power take-off (PTO) drives the blade shaft to rotate.
 The blades, fixed to the shaft, spin forward at a certain speed, cutting, breaking up, and turning over the soil.
+This process loosens, tills and mixes the soil, creating good soil conditions for sowing or planting, and is efficient and flexible.

 What is the Function of a Rotary Tiller?